cdungca/document-classifier-final/README.md

 1. There are 189 documents and each are labeled with a single category.

-2. The four categories in the data set are Accountability, Health and Wellbeing, Human Resources, and Travel.
-Here's a breakdown of the number of documents per category:
+2. The four categories in the data set are Accountability, Health and Wellbeing, Human Resources, and Travel. <br/>

+Here's a breakdown of the number of documents per category:<br/>

 |Category|Number of Documents|
 |--------|-------------------|